As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 |Batholith||Worcester County, Franklin County, Hampshire County|

-Metamorphic rocks are found in Massachusetts and this category includes slate, limestone, mylonite, quartzite, soapstone, gneiss.
+Metamorphic rocks are found in Massachusetts and this category includes slate, limestone, mylonite, quartzite, soapstone, and gneiss.

 One of the interesting formations is the Shelburne Falls gneiss dome in the eastern Berkshire Hills.
 The area is a geological attraction and it is a great place to visit.